 We recommend that you obtain approval from your home institution at the time of applying to study at Edge Hill.
 If needed, we can usually e-mail you or your Advisor a full syllabus to assist with the credit transfer process.

 Assessments will be set at various points over the semester.
-Wherever possible, Study Abroad students will take the validated assessment, but if a course is assessed by way of exam, an alternative assessment will be set.
-Students are frequently assessed through one or two pieces of coursework which count for the total grade.
-Visiting students may choose from a range of courses and may cross-register between faculties and departments.
+Wherever possible, Study Abroad students will take the validated assessment.
+Visiting students may choose from a range of courses and may take classes across faculties and departments.
 Acceptance on these courses is subject to academic prerequisites, timetabling constraints and ceilings on enrolments.
-The course descriptions that follow present an outline of the salient topics covered in each course.

 The first three letters of the course code indicate the subject area to which the course belongs.
 The first numerical digit of the code corresponds to the level of study, i.e. LNG2100 is a UK second year course equivalent to a Junior level course in the United States.
 As indicated above, students should select courses which are at an appropriate level and consistent with their existing level of study.